per1234/ino-troubleshooting/runtime.md

 ---
 #### GSM communication not working on MKR GSM 1400
 <!-- from https://store.arduino.cc/mkr-gsm-1400 -->
 During cellular transmissions, the peak current required by the board will exceed 500 mA.
-This is in excess of what can be sourced by a standard USB port, so it is MANDATORY to have a 1500 mAh or higher LiPo battery connected to your board all the time.
+This is in excess of what can be sourced by a standard USB port, so it is mandatory to have a 1500 mAh or higher LiPo battery connected to your board all the time.
 The current provided by the USB port will be supplemented by the battery.
 When powering the board via the VIN pin, a 5 V power supply that can supply at least 2 A is required.